VeriBlock/nodecore-releases/README.md

 ## One of the apps is frozen

-If this is windows, clicking on the console scrollbar may free the application.
+If this is Windows, clicking on the console scrollbar may freeze the application.
 Hit enter to continue running.